drewhamilton/drewhamilton.dev/content/posts/skylight-wallpaper-privacy.md

   list: never
 ---

-Skylight Wallpaper does not collect or transmit user data in any way.
+Skylight Wallpaper, developed by Drew Hamilton, uses location data to schedule wallpaper changes, and may temporarily log this location data on the device.
+It does not transmit this location data, nor any other user data, to any party, in any way.